-- 10.1.
+10.1.
 Our school policy on anti-bullying is set out in a separate document and acknowledges that to allow or condone bullying may lead to consideration under child protection procedures.
 This includes all forms e.g. cyber, racist, homophobic and gender related bullying.
-We keep a record of known bullying incidents which is shared with and analysed by the governing body.
-All staff are aware that children with SEND and / or differences/perceived differences are more susceptible to being bullied / victims of child abuse.
+All staff are aware that children with SEND and/or differences/perceived differences are more susceptible to being

+- bullied/victims of child abuse.
 We keep a record of bullying incidents and the pastoral team monitor this. - 10.2.
-If the bullying is particularly serious, or the anti-bullying procedures are seen to be ineffective, the relevant Headmaster and the DSL will consider implementing child protection procedures. - 10.3.
+If a pupil is at risk of significant harm from peer-on-peer abuse, then the incidents will be treated as safeguarding concerns and safeguarding procedures will be followed to report such incidents to the relevant agencies, including the police or the MASH. - 10.3.
 The subject of bullying is addressed at regular intervals in PHSEE education.
+Please see the Anti-Bullying Policy and the PSHEE Policy.